Skip to main content

 What to do after you’ve been Phished?

-• In case of an identity theft, actively monitor your bank and credit card accounts for any suspicious transactions.
+• In case of an identity theft, actively monitor your bank and credit card accounts for suspicious transactions.

 Precautions to prevent future scams and Phishing